 But there is good news when it comes to trying to compare and contrast CCRC contracts: myLifeSite offers a CCRC financial projection tool (one of the many resources that comes with our premium subscription service) that was custom-built to help compare contract options and pricing.

 CCRCs are known for offering a wide variety of services and amenities.
 Comparing them means understanding exactly what is offered, when, where, and how often, as well as what is included in your monthly fee versus what will cost you extra.
 A few examples…

 - Most CCRCs will include one meal per day as part of your monthly fee for those who are living independently.
 Other communities may include more than one meal, or offer various meal plans from which to choose.
 Increasingly residents want choices when it comes to meal plans but this may add to the complexity of the comparison process.

 - Along that same vein, CCRCs will often provide light housekeeping services to independent living residents—perhaps a once-over your unit each week and linen service.
 Typically residents can get more frequent or more in-depth housekeeping or laundry assistance, but there will be an additional cost.

-Care services and specialized care
+Comparing CCRCs: care services and specialized care

 While, by definition, all CCRCs provide their residents a continuum of care that ranges from independent living to assisted living to full-time skilled nursing care, the specifics may vary from one CCRC to another.